Why Privatization Is Not Enough Case Study Help

 • Why Privatization Is Not Enough Case Study Help can take up add-on organisation in order to offer conventional things of Japan in a committed dining establishment locations.

 • Bring variation in the menu such as addition of sushi-on-the-go, udon, robatayaki.

-• Introduction of appealing plans for old people and women.
+• Introduction of attractive schemes for old people and women.

-• Intro of complimentary card of subscription to provide bundle of special deal to its faithful consumers.
+• Intro of complimentary card of subscription to use package of special offer to its faithful customers.

-Building of regional center for training especially to train regional personnel.
+Structure of local center for training especially to train regional staff.

 |Executive Summary||Swot Analysis||Vrio Analysis||Pestel Analysis|